Amortizing Perpetual Options: Amortizing Options

 \section{Amortizing Options}

+Throughout this work, we fix a filtered probability space $(\Omega,\mathcal{F},(\mathcal{F}_t)_{t \geq 0},\P)$ satisfying the usual conditions.
+All stochastic processes introduced hereafter are assumed to be adapted to this filtration unless otherwise stated.

-As highlighted within Section~\ref{sec:intro}, CI options present a novel approach to perpetual contracts which enforce an explicit time-cost on the option holder~\cite{ciurlia2009note,kimura2009american,kimura2010valuing}.
+As highlighted in Section~\ref{sec:intro}, CI options present a novel approach to perpetual contracts which enforce an explicit time-cost on the option holder~\cite{ciurlia2009note,kimura2009american,kimura2010valuing}.
 For such options, the buyer pays an initial premium $V_0 > 0$ to the underwriter for a claimable notional of $N_0 > 0$ upon exercise.
 However, in contrast to traditional options, the holder also needs to pay continuous installments $c_t dt$ per unit of notional to the underwriter to keep the contract alive.
 In this way, the holder has two forms of optionality: \begin{enumerate} \item the right to exercise, and \item the right to lapse by halting the installment payments. \end{enumerate} Installment options have been offered over-the-counter in a few markets: ``installment warrants on Australian stocks listed on the Australian Stock Exchange (ASX) \cite{franccois2005pricing,ben2006dynamic}, a 10-year warrant with nine annual payments offered by Deutsche Bank \cite{davis2001pricing}, and so on,'' ~\cite[Section 1]{kimura2009american}.
-However, because lapsing destroys fungibility across units of notional, i.e.\ partial lapsing by making a partial installment payment is \emph{not} permissible, traditional CI options are not amenable to exchange-based trading.
+However, because lapsing destroys fungibility across units of notional, i.e., partial lapsing by making a partial installment payment is \emph{not} permissible, traditional CI options are not amenable to exchange-based trading.

-\begin{example} Traditionally, as described in~\cite{kimura2009american}, CI options specify installments as either: (1) constant over time $c_t \equiv c > 0$, or (2) a constant multiple of the underlying asset's value $c_t \equiv \gamma S_t$ for underlying $S_t$ with $\gamma > 0$. \end{example}
+\begin{example} Traditionally, as described in~\cite{kimura2009american}, CI options specify installments as either: (1) constant over time $c_t \equiv c > 0$, or (2) proportional to the underlying asset price $(S_t)_{t \geq 0}$, i.e., $c_t \equiv \gamma S_t$ with $\gamma > 0$. \end{example}

-Herein we propose a variant of CI options.
+Herein, we propose an exchange-tradable variant of CI options to maintain a positive cost-of-carry; as far as the author is aware, this is the first perpetual option design that is fungible with a positive cost-of-carry.
 Instead of directly paying the continuous installments, the option holder implicitly sells a fraction of his or her option holdings back to the underwriter at the current premium.
-Formally, if $N_t > 0$ denotes the time $t$ claimable notional and $V_t > 0$ denotes the option's premium per unit notional, then funding the installment cost $c_t N_t dt$ with a sale of the notional leads to an exponential decay in the notional:
+Formally, if $N_t > 0$ denotes the time $t$ claimable notional and $V_t > 0$ denotes the option's premium per unit of notional, then funding the installment cost $c_t N_t dt$ with a sale of the notional leads to an exponential decay of the notional: